Color is everywhere. Our mind is engaging with different color shades on a consistent basis, and associates them with different things.

 Let’s look at an example.
 The image below features the exact same infographic – the same content, the same hierarchy, the same positioning of elements.

 Which one looks better?
-A, which uses a fantastic color combination that works perfectly together and with the tone of the elements, or B, which are random colors picked for no particular reason.
+A, which uses a fantastic color combination that works perfectly together and with the tone of the elements, or B, which are random color shades picked for no particular reason.

 Clearly, the winner is A.

-Now that we now the important of color, let’s cover some of the basics.
+Now that we know the importance of color, let’s cover some of the basics.
 If you are a beginner, don’t worry.
 I’m not artistic either, but over the years, I’ve picked a trick or two on color palettes that will turn you into a color pro in no time!

 To get color theory, first we need to go back to the basics.
 To preschool, when Miss Robinson taught you the three primary colors – red, blue, and yellow.
 They are easy identifiable as the colors that can’t be created by combining other colors.
 In turn, you can create all other colors by combining the primary ones with white and black.